The Jetset Society

 Ceremony

-This is about emotion, calmness and musical sensitivity.
-A very small lineup is often ideal here.
+The ceremony is about emotion, calmness and musical sensitivity.
+A smaller lineup or reduced setup is often ideal, because the music should carry the moment without overpowering it.

 Reception / Drinks reception

 Light, elegant live music creates atmosphere without disturbing conversations.
-This is often where the stylish effect of a live band begins.
+This is often where the stylish effect of a live band begins, as guests arrive and the celebration opens musically.

 Dinner